Cross-cultural humor, zaniness, and jokes

 by Kenneth D. MacHarg, LAM News Service

-Miami, FL (LAMNS) - It could have happened anywhere, but for former LAM missionary Ken Mulholland, having it occur in front of his students in a foreign seminary was just a bit too much.
+Miami, FL (LAMNS) - It could have happened anywhere, but for former LAM missionary Ken Mulholland, having it occur in front of his students in a seminary overseas was just a bit too much.
 Ken, now Dean of Columbia Biblical Seminary in South Carolina, allowed their oldest daughter to paint his toenails with bright red fingernail polish.
 No problem.
 Many parents allow their children to do similar things in the privacy of their homes.
-But, the next morning, at the Costa Rican seminary where he taught, students were leading a chapel service "which, to my surprise, turned out to be the first foot-washing service in the history of the school!
+But, the next morning, at the Costa Rican seminary where he taught, students were leading a chapel service "which, to my surprise, turned out to be the first foot-washing service in the school's history!
 I leave the rest to your imagination," he jokes.

 While a missionary's life is dedicated to the serious sharing of the Gospel, moments of humor and even hilarity do occur.
-Language errors are the most common source of humor on the field, according to reports from missionaries around the world, but cultural differences and just plain misunderstanding often spark embarrassing if not humorous, moments.
+Language errors are the most common source of humor on the field, according to reports from missionaries around the world.
+Still, cultural differences and just plain misunderstanding often spark embarrassing if not humorous, moments.

 "I'm pregnant," missionary Douane Luttenauer told his Spanish-speaking A,unt.
 Of course, he didn't mean that.
 He was trying to say that he was embarrassed.
 But "embarasada" means pregnant in Spanish, and Douane, who serves with the Latin America Mission, made a very common mistake of those learning another language.